HydroProtocol/ethereum-watcher/readme.md

 ![](https://github.com/HydroProtocol/nights-watch/workflows/Go/badge.svg)

-nights-watch is an event listener for Ethereum written in Golang.
+nights-watch is an event listener for the [Ethereum Blockchain](https://ethereum.org/) written in Golang.
+With nights-watch you can monitor and track current or historic events that occur on the Ethereum Blockchain.

-# Why build this?
+## Background

-Many backend services at Hydro need to know things are changed on the blockchain.
-They may be some events or transaction results.
+Many applications that interact with the Ethereum Blockchain need to know when specific actions occur on the chain, but cannot directly access the on-chain data. nights-watch acts as an interface between application and chain: gathering specified data from the blockchain so that applications can more seamlessly interact with on-chain events.

-# Features
+## Features

 1. Plug-in friendly.
-It easy to add a plugin to listen on a sort of events.
+You can easily add a plugin to nights-watch to listen to any type of on-chain event.
 2. Fork Tolerance.
-If a fork occurs, a revert message will bet sent to the subscriber.
+If a [fork](https://en.wikipedia.org/wiki/Fork_(blockchain)) occurs, a revert message is sent to the subscriber.

-# Install
+# Installation

 Run `go get github.com/HydroProtocol/nights-watch`

-# How to run
+## Sample Commands

-this project is mainly used as a library, while to help you know what this project is and what it capable of, we prepared some commands for you to try out.
+This project is primarily designed as a library to build upon.
+However, to help others easily understand how nights-watch works and what it is capable of, we prepared some sample commands for you to try out.

-**check out help**
+**display basic help info**

 ```shell
 docker run diveinto/nights-watch:master /bin/nights-watch help